jeromelaban/jeromelaban.github.io/_posts/2019/2019-01-18-chasing-an-msbuild-task-lock.md

 When you pass properties to the project through the Properties parameter, MSBuild creates a new instance of the project even if the project file has already been loaded.
 ```

-A new instance of a project does imply running in another process.
+A new instance of a project does not imply running in another process.

 ## Onto msbuild.exe not locking the files either